 Gestational Diabetes Mellitus (GDM) occurs when the body does not produce enough insulin and blood sugar levels get too high during pregnancy.
+It most commonly occurs in the second and third trimester.
 Prevalence varies around the world, but with obesity considered a major risk factor, and the number of obese females increasing, GDM is becoming a significant health issue of the 21st Century.

 Having GDM does increase the risk of complications for both mother and baby.
+However, the risks from GDM can be reduced if it is detected early and managed well.
 This article looks at what impact GDM has on the mother’s health; to see the risks to her offspring click here.

 In terms of delivery, women with GDM are more likely to experience premature labour.
 In some cases this is spontaneous, but, in many cases, rapid growth of the baby in utero necessitates medical intervention.
 Babies born to mothers with GDM are frequently above the 90th percentile and if allowed to go to full term can weigh more than 4.5 KG at birth.
 Delivering such a large baby puts the mother at increased risk of complications and, therefore, induced delivery and planned C-sections are common following a GDM diagnosis.
 The mother also has an increased risk of postpartum haemorrhage, which can be very dangerous if not attended to rapidly.